Storyline 360 Accessibility Conformance Report

 Supports

-Storyline 360 automatically uses your course title as the page title that appears on the browser tab.
-Screen readers announce the course title (i.e., the page title) when the course first launches.
+Storyline uses the course title as the page title displayed in the browser tab.
+Screen readers announce the page title when the course first launches, helping identify the content.

 2.4.3 Focus Order (Level A)